-Application to the Revolutionary Guard by the Countering America's Adversaries through Sanctions Act (CAATSA, P.L.
-115-44)
+Application of CAATSA to the Revolutionary Guard

-Section 105 of CAATSA, signed on August 2, 2017, mandates the imposition of E.O.
+Section 105 of the Countering America's Adversaries through Sanctions Act (CAATSA, P.L.
+115-44, signed on August 2, 2017), mandates the imposition of E.O.
 13324 penalties on the Islamic Revolutionary Guard Corps (IRGC) and its officials, agents, and affiliates by October 30, 2017 (90 days after enactment).
 The IRGC was named as a terrorism-supporting entity under E.O 13224 within that deadline.
 The Treasury Department made the designation of the IRGC as a terrorism-supporting entity under that E.O. on October 13, 2017.